 Follow the signs to the rideshare pickup area near you, either between Terminals 1 and 2 or between Terminals 3 and 4 on the innermost curb.
 This is where all Uber/Lyft drivers at FLL meet travelers for pickup.

 When you get to the pickup area, you’ll see signs denoting different stations within the pickup zone.
 To make it easier to find your driver, message them through the app and let them know the station where you’re standing.

 Please understand a shared shuttle means exactly that – not private!
 These transfers are cheaper because:

-- Some have fixed departure times, other adapt to booking numbers.
+Some have fixed departure times, others adapt to bookings on the day.

-- Generally operate between 7am and 1pm – increased rates may apply otherwise.
+Generally operate between 7am and 1pm on cruise days only – increased rates may apply otherwise.